ICES status of fish stocks and ecosystem overviews

 The International Council for the Exploration of the Sea (ICES) provides an annual overview of the status of the fish stocks in the Northeast Atlantic and Baltic Sea.
 ICES provides scientific advice to clients on fisheries and marine ecosystem issues.
 The clients are the EU, governments and international regulatory bodies that manage the North Atlantic Ocean and adjacent seas.

 An overview of the latest status of important pelagic fish stocks for fishmeal and fish oil production is shown in the Table below.
-More detailed information about the fish stocks are available from the Excel sheet click here.
+Detailed information for each fish stock is given in an Excel sheet – click here.

 The fish stock status in the Table is indicated by the colors – green, yellow and red: